-#5 Want to reach out to the person you’ve been dating?
-Knowing exactly how to start a conversation over text with the person you have only just begun dating can be confusing.
+Knowing exactly how to start a text conversation with the person you have only just begun dating can be confusing.
 Do you go straight in all comfy like you’re official with a “Hey, babe?”
 Or do you hold back?

 No matter what, never say, “Sorry if I’m bothering you.”
 This message in and of itself is bothersome and annoying.
 It shows you have a lack of confidence and question this person’s interest.
 So even if they say something like “sorry, busy right now.”
 Respond with a “No worries, talk later.”

 You want to remain confident, but not too enveloped or else you can come across a little needy.
 Start with a question regarding something you’ve discussed before.
 Ask how that meeting at work went or if their mom had a nice birthday.
 This not only shows you listen but are invested in their life too.
 [Read: How to keep a text conversation going when you have nothing to say]

 Sending the first text after a fight can be awkward.
 You don’t know if the anger has blown over.
 You aren’t sure if you can go in with humor or how exactly to measure the situation.

 If you want to start a text conversation after a fight, whether big or small, an apology is a great place to begin.
 It doesn’t have to mean you admit you were wrong, but just that you feel bad that you fought and want to work it out.
 [Read: The first fight in a relationship and what to do next]